 A PCR test will be taken prior to admission.
 If the test result is positive – we will work with the referring health professional to determine the risk of infection and contagion.
 When appropriate, the resident can move into the home but must continue their isolation period as per the Government guidelines.

 Our amazing team members have continued to work tirelessly throughout the pandemic to deliver exceptional levels of care and maintain high levels of infection control.
 All our safety protocols are carefully monitored and reviewed on a regular basis and adapted in line with current guidance.

-We would like to thank you for your continued understanding and ongoing support.
-We very much look forward to welcoming you through our doors again very soon, watching you and your loved ones enjoying lots of hugs together.
+We would like to thank you for your continued understanding and ongoing support, and we look forward to welcoming you into our homes.